-At this event, we will be hearing about research into the links between sleep and dementia.
-Researchers from our Imperial College Research Network will share their research studying whether sleep abnormalities contribute to Alzheimer’s, or whether they may be a consequence of brain changes that have occurred in the disease.
+In this session, our speakers discussed their research into the connections between sleep and dementia.
+They discussed their work, which investigates whether sleep abnormalities contribute to Alzheimer's, or whether they may be a consequences of brain changes that have occurred in the disease.

 Dr Mathieu Nollet works at the UK Dementia Research Institute based at Imperial College London.
 In his research, he studies the development of sleep disturbances in Alzheimer’s disease.
 Problems with sleep is often reported by people with Alzheimer’s, and these problems can appear before other symptoms like memory problems.
 However, it’s not clear whether poor sleep causes or aggravates brain changes in Alzheimer’s, or whether sleep disruption is a consequence of the disease.
 He will talk about his research trying to unravel the links between sleep and Alzheimer’s, to understand how brain changes such as amyloid build up may also affect sleep.